AI engineering talent · Buyer guide · 2026

 | Governance, IP, & data clauses | 10 | Enterprise procurement gate; affects training-data and model-IP risk | Public docs, NIST AI RMF / ISO 42001 alignment |

-| Delivery-model flexibility | 9 | Buyers need staff aug, team, and project options | Vendor pages, Clutch profile |
+| Delivery-model flexibility | 9 | Buyers need staff augmentation, team, and project options | Vendor pages, Clutch profile |

 | Engineer retention | 8 | Turnover destroys AI delivery context | Vendor disclosures, employer-brand signals |